AzuraCast/AzuraCast/README.md

 issues instructions above, as this allows our whole team to help resolve and track the progress of the issue in one location.

+## Contribute to AzuraCast
+AzuraCast is an Open Source Software.
+If you want to contribute please follow the guidelines listed below.

+Comment on it and say you're working on that issue.
+This is to avoid conflicts with others also working on the issue.
+If you've followed the guidelines above, you don't need to ask permission to start work on an issue.
+Write your code and submit your pull request.
+Be sure to read and follow our pull request guidelines!
+Wait for code review and address any issues raised as soon as you can.

+The following tags mark issues that are open for community contribution:
+**help wanted:** Open to participation from the community but not necessarily beginner-friendly **good first issue:** Open to participation from the community and friendly towards new contributors You do not need our permission to work on one of these issues.
+You may work on an issue labeled good first issue even if it's not your first issue.

+For tips on contributing to Open Source projects, see the following guides:
+[Github](https://github.com/freeCodeCamp/how-to-contribute-to-open-source/blob/main/README.md) for new developers and contributors.
+[OpenSourceGuide](https://opensource.guide/how-to-contribute/) for general guidelienes and tips.

 ## Friends of AzuraCast

 We would like to thank the following organizations for their support of AzuraCast's ongoing development: